briankoser/sfc-listeners-guide/episodes/0168-marriage-advice-for-matt.md

   </tbody>
 </table>

-{% arc %}I took the quiz and missed only Power Rangers and favorite color.{% endarc %}
+{% arc %}I took the quiz and missed Power Rangers and favorite color. 💪{% endarc %}

 Jonathan: you can't take what you say back